 We are well experienced in helping clients who are facing strict actions from Home Office.
 We have represented many companies.
-We understand the stress and economic impact managing suspension and/or revocation of a Sponsor Licence.
+We understand the stress and economic impact managing a suspension and/or revocation of a Sponsor Licence.
 We provide fast, robust solutions and advice to ensure your commercial interests are protected and if needed, help you to get your licence restored.

 Organisations that have had their licence suspended have 20 working days to respond to a notice from the Home Office.

 A sponsor’s licence can be mandatorily revoked if the sponsor (this list is not exhaustive):

 - is discovered to have provided false information in the Sponsor Licence application form;